FrancisCrickInstitute/deep-imcyto/README.md

 iv.
 Start running your own analysis!

-## Running deep-imcyto on an HPC system
+## Running deep-imcyto on an HPC system running SLURM

+    1. Clone the deep-imcyto repository.

+    2. Download both the deep-imcyto trained nucleus model weights and the example test dataset from our Zenodo repository (https://doi.org/10.5281/zenodo.7573269)

+    3. Unzip these `.zip` archives to an appropriate location respectively (total space required ~1GB)

+    4. Ensure your HPC system has `Nextflow/22.04.0` and `Singularity/3.6.4` installed.

+    5.

 ```bash
 #!/bin/bash